ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 when #hamburger-menu clicked
     show links to "About Us," "Values," "Brothers," "Events," an "Recruitment" pages if #hamburger-menu clicked again
-    hide  show links to "About Us," "Values," "Brothers," "Events," an "Recruitment" pages
+    hide links to "About Us," "Values," "Brothers," "Events," an "Recruitment" pages

 Modal:
 when #brotherpic is clicked